Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 ## Scan a QR Code

-The QR Code will be shown from the customer to the caSHIER and has to be scanned and decoded.
+The QR Code will be shown from the customer to the Cashier and has to be scanned and decoded.

 The format is as follows: